gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-fundamentals.md

      0.7, 0       ->   340, 150

 WebGL will now render that triangle.
 For every pixel it is about to draw WebGL will call our fragment shader.
-Our fragment shader just sets `gl_FragColor` to `1, 0, 0.5, 1`.
-Since the Canvas is an 8bit
-per channel canvas that means WebGL is going to write the values `[255, 0, 127, 255]` into the canvas.
+Our fragment shader just sets `outColor` to `1, 0, 0.5, 1`.
+Since the Canvas is an 8bit per channel canvas that means WebGL is going to write the values `[255, 0, 127, 255]` into the canvas.

 Here's a live version